alexcash/alexcash.com/_posts/2017-08-16-mario-galaxy-2.markdown

 ---
 layout: post
-title: "Video Game Backlog: Super Mario Galaxy 2"
+title: "Super Mario Galaxy 2"
 date: 2017/08/16
 headerImage: "/images/blog/mario-galaxy-2/logo.png"
 description: "In for a treat this time.
 Super Mario Galaxy 2 (Wii, 2010)"
 permalink: "/mario-galaxy-2/"
+tags: gaming
 ---

 In for a treat this time.
 Super Mario Galaxy 2 (Wii, 2010)